Dead-code elimination: Examples

+Trivial analysis of the control flow would mark lines 7 and 8 for removal as they are never reached after return c;.
+If the procedure had a more complex control flow, such as a label after the return statement and a goto elsewhere in the procedure, then a feasible execution path might exist to the assignment to b.

-Simple analysis of the uses of values would show that the value of b after the first assignment is not used inside foo.
-Furthermore, b is declared as a local variable inside foo, so its value cannot be used outside foo.
+Furthermore, simple analysis of the uses of values would then show that the value of b is only written to and never read from. b is declared as a local variable inside foo, so its value cannot be used outside foo.
 Thus, the variable b is dead and an optimizer can reclaim its storage space and eliminate its initialization.

-Furthermore, because the first return statement is executed unconditionally and there is no label after it which a "goto" could reach, no feasible execution path reaches the second assignment to b.
-Thus, the assignment is unreachable and can be removed.

-If the procedure had a more complex control flow, such as a label after the return statement and a goto elsewhere in the procedure, then a feasible execution path might exist to the assignment to b.

 Also, even though some calculations are performed in the function, their values are not stored in locations accessible outside the scope of this function.
-Furthermore, given the function returns a static value (96), it may be simplified to the value it returns (this simplification is called constant folding).
+Furthermore, given the function returns a static value (96), it may be simplified to the value it returns (this simplification is called constant folding), resulting in: